 The whooping crane (Grus americana) is federally listed as an endangered species wherever found, except where listed as a non-essential experimental population, such as within Tennessee.
 The last surviving wild population of this species migrates between Texas and Canada, but a non-essential experimental population migrates between summer breeding grounds in Wisconsin and wintering grounds in Florida, traveling directly through Tennessee.
 Migrating whooping cranes prefer to roost in shallow, freshwater wetlands and will sometimes venture into croplands to feed.
-While unlikely, especially due to the low number of surviving individuals of this species, the project study area does contain large areas of pastureland and West Fork Mulberry Creek that migrating whooping cranes could potentially utilize as a stopover point for feeding.
-However, the wetlands and other streams are likely too small to provide suitable temporary habitat for migrating members of this species.
+While unlikely, especially due to the low number of surviving individuals of this species, the project study area does contain large areas of pastureland and West Fork Mulberry Creek that migrating whooping cranes are likely too small to provide suitable temporary habitat for migrating members of this species.